 1. Preheat oven to 325 degrees.

-2. Whisk melted coconut oil, honey, peanut butter, eggs, bananas, milk and vanilla until smoothly combined.
+2. Whisk melted coconut oil (or avocado oil), honey, peanut butter, eggs, bananas, milk and vanilla until smoothly combined.

 3. Whisk baking soda, salt, flour, oats and flax until well combined.